widelands/widelands/doc/sphinx/source/manual_testing.rst

    The test suite will then be run and check if everything was loaded alright.
    Output will be printed to stdout again and Widelands should exit.

+``richtext/``
+   This contains a test suite for the rich text rendering engine that is contained in ``src/graphic/text/``.
+The test stuff consists of a thin python wrapper (using cython) and a stand alone c++ program that can render rich text.
+Compilation is done using SCons, take a look at SConscript for details.
+The ``test.py`` script renders all examples in the ``test`` sub-directory and checks if they match pixel by pixel.
+To get everything working in this directory, you need SDL, SDL_TTF, cython and numpy.